Don't miss out on our most popular holiday giveaway:

 A traditional Bachelor of Science in Nursing is a 4-year undergraduate academic degree.
 The first two years consist of science prerequisites and general studies, and the last two years include nursing school coursework and clinical rotations.

-Students can sit for the National Council Licensure Examination (NCLEX) exam upon graduation.
+Upon graduation, students can sit for the National Council Licensure Examination (NCLEX).
 This exam is a competency test to ensure that it is safe for students to begin practicing in the field.
-Passing the NCLEX exam allows students to become licensed as a registered nurse (RN).
+Passing the NCLEX exam allows students to become licensed as registered nurses (RNs).

 Courses that BSN students take include: